 Keylong- Leh trek via Upshi.

 The best trekking period is between July and October.
-Proper acclimatization and physical fitness are mist because of high altitude and rarefied atmosphere.
+Proper acclimatization and physical fitness are missed because of high altitude and rarefied atmosphere.
 Alcoholic drinks should be avoided as much as possible.
-Some analgesics, antihistamine and water purifying pills should be carried along as headache and high altitude sickness are common.
+Some analgesics, antihistamine, and water purifying pills should be carried along as a headache and high altitude sickness is common.
 Besides the purity of water is not certain.

 Trekkers must take care to acclimatize and go on short hikes before starting the actual one.Click thumbnail to view full-size